ncp38/cs142-s25/labs/lab2/index.md

     the instructions in this file.
 This is where you will answer the questions for the lab.

-**Note**: You do not need to open the `SimpleCanvas` file.
+**Note**: You do not need to open the `SimpleCanvas` file--but please feel free to explore it if you are curious.
+There are some complex things in it that we haven't talked about.

 ### Submitting the lab

 When you are done, please turn in the `TicTacToe.java` file and the `TicTacToe.md` file to canvas.
+(You don't have to turn in `SimpleCanvas.java`.)

--Each Java file you upload should include a header with an assignment title, your name, class number/period, and any teammates' names.
+-Each Java file you upload should include a header with an assignment title, your name, and any teammates' names.
 (Your names need to be listed in the questions.md file as well!)

--Beneath this header include a short description of what you've changed in the file.
+-Beneath this header please include a short description of what you've changed in the file.

 For example: